 Emergencies – Dial 911

-Please familiarize yourself with locations of exits, nearest fire extinguisher, and basement shelter areas.
+Please familiarize yourself with the locations of exits, the nearest fire extinguisher, and basement shelter areas.
 Evacuation maps are posted throughout the building.

 Any concerns about safety in (MC)2, please discuss them with your supervisor, Principal Investigator, and (MC)2 staff.

 Phone: (734) 647-1143

 EHS’s specialized program areas lead the University safety effort and support through partnership, guidance, and education to promote health, safety, protection and enhancement of the environment, and regulatory compliance.